tsdh/lein-html5-docs/README.md

 need to add to your project's `project.clj`:

 ```
+:html5-docs-docs-dir            ;; Optional: where to put the HTML files.
+Defaults to "docs".
 :html5-docs-name "FooBar"       ;; Optional: if specified, overrides the project :name
 :html5-docs-page-title          ;; Optional: defaults to "<ProjectName> API Documentation"
 :html5-docs-source-path         ;; Optional: overrides :source-path, handy if you want to document only